Skip to main content

 tip

-Standardized components unify implementations across PC, H5, and mini-program platforms while exposing a series of standard APIs to the public, including style APIs and custom CSS variables.
-All standardized components are marked with in the Component List.
+Standardized components unify implementations across PC, H5, and Mini Program platforms while openly supporting a series of standard APIs, including style APIs and custom CSS variables.
+Standardized components are marked with in the Component List.

 Example

-If you want to affect the styles of a specific type of component in an application, such as writing styles for all button components, you can refer to the following steps.
+If you want to affect the styles of a specific type of components in an application, for example, to define styles for all button components, you can refer to the following steps:

-1. Open the code editor in the editor and locate the global style file
+1. Open the code editor and locate the global style file

 2. Refer to the style APIs exposed by components to write style code.
-Note that to ensure the style APIs take effect, you need to prepend the #wd-page-root selector before the component's style APIs.
+Note that to ensure the style APIs take effect, you need to add the selector #wd-page-root before the component's style APIs.

 Example: